jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 (4) An order cancelling the proposal, or cancelling the proposal and adjudicating the insolvent bankrupt, does not prejudice or affect the validity of any contract, sale, disposition, or payment duly made or anything duly done under the proposal while it was in force.
 (5) If the insolvent files an application for his or her own adjudication, the proposal is cancelled as if it was cancelled by the court.

-### Subpart 3 — Summary instalment orders
+### Subpart 3 — Debt repayment orders

-### 340 Summary instalment order
+### 340 Debt repayment order
-A summary instalment order is an order by the Assignee that the debtor pay his or her debts— (a) in instalments or otherwise; and
+A debt repayment order is an order by the Assignee that the debtor pay their debts— (a) in instalments or otherwise; and
   (b) in full or to the extent that the Assignee considers practicable in the circumstances of the case.

 ### 341 Who may apply for order
-The Assignee may make a summary instalment order on the application of— (a) the debtor; or
+The Assignee may make a debt repayment order on the application of— (a) the debtor; or
   (b) a creditor, with the debtor's consent.

 ### 342 Form of application
-(1) An application for a summary instalment order must be in the prescribed form.
+(1) An application for a debt repayment order must be in the prescribed form.
 (2) An application by the debtor—
   (a) must state—
     (i) that the debtor proposes to pay the creditors in full; or